 One of the highlights of the film is To-Bel, played perfectly by “Nurses” actress Walker.
 In what could have easily been a one-dimensional role (especially in a farce), Walker shows great comic gifts as the sketchy woman whose background includes activities much more sordid than her new husband suspects, including a period-piece porn film called THE BRIDE’S BIG KNIGHT that Juan lends to Willie as masturbation material.
 It’s exactly the sort of character that CLASS STRUGGLE excels at – one that’s just outrageous enough to be entertaining while still maintaining humanity.

-A solid farce often has a genuinely insanely unpredictable character, and CLASS STRUGGLE has that in the cook, Rosa.
+A solid farce often has an insanely unpredictable character, and CLASS STRUGGLE has that in the cook, Rosa.
 Her gleeful madness leaks out into the film slowly, as she mentions that a deceased pooch is now pooping diamonds, and that in the afterlife, he’s fighting ”the jaguar, the monkey, and the evil Jesus.”
 Edith Diaz makes the character work beautifully, so much that you even buy the unlikely turns her journey takes.

 And then there’s Claire.
 The problem is that CLASS STRUGGLE is played at just a high enough pitch to not take seriously, and Bisset’s Claire is, save for a few lines of dialogue, a fairly down-to-Earth character that doesn’t quite mix in with the rest of it.
 Beltran’s Juan is just as human, but he’s such a mess that he meshes with the surrounding chaos, and Claire never quite clicks with anything else on screen.
 She’s a real character in the midst of a farce, and as good of an actress as Bisset is, it never quite all comes together.